 Rapper Young Thug is arrested on gang-related charges

-ATLANTA — Rappers Young Thug was one of 28 people indicted Monday in Georgia on conspiracy to violate the state's RICO act and street gang charges, according to jail records.
+ATLANTA (AP) — The Atlanta rapper Young Thug was one of 28 people indicted Monday in Georgia on conspiracy to violate the state's RICO act and street gang charges, according to jail records.

-The Atlanta rapper, whose name is Jeffrey Lamar Williams, was arrested at his home in Buckhead, an Atlanta neighborhood just north of downtown.
+The Atlanta rapper, whose name is Jeffery Lamar Williams, was arrested at his home in Buckhead, an Atlanta neighborhood just north of downtown.
 He is being held at the Fulton County Jail.

 The conspiracy charge dates back to 2013 and the gang charge to 2018, the jail record says.